rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 The biggest question is if one should bet on encoding  `part whole hierarchies` in neural nets.
 Indeed, there are high chances `it is a WRONG bet`.
 The reason i stick to it is that geoff hinton wrote about it [4 decades ago](https://dl.acm.org/doi/abs/10.1016/0004-3702(90)90004-J), and even [5 years ago](https://arxiv.org/pdf/2102.12627).

-There are only two other people i know who took this seriously, to the point it acts as a constant `itch` in their heads, and really `irritates them`.
+There are only two other people i know who took this seriously, to the point it acts as a constant `itch` in their heads, and really `irritated them`.
 First,   Jeff Hawkins in his book [Thousand Brains](https://www.amazon.com/Thousand-Brains-New-Theory-Intelligence/dp/1541675819).
 He eventually founded Numenta, and Celeste/Vivian/Sabutai (and team) there are doing some pretty cool work on theories of neo-cortex/ sparse-distributed memories.

 Similarly,  David Marr in his [Vision book](https://www.amazon.com/Vision-Computational-Investigation-Representation-Information/dp/0716715678), investigated the  nature of coordinate frames, and higher order shape representations in the brain.
 Surprisingly, Hinton spent a couple of decades arguing for shape invariance/equivariance of rigid bodies, thereby closing this love triangle.